 The takeaway for employers

-Clearing the MHRSD verification step is necessary.
+Clearing the QVP or SVP step is necessary.
 For regulated professions, though, it is not sufficient.
-An engineer, clinician, accountant, lawyer, or teacher must also satisfy the relevant sector regulator before they can practice.
+An engineer, clinician, accountant, valuer, lawyer, or teacher must also satisfy the relevant sector regulator before they can practice.
 Build that regulator’s timeline into your hiring schedule.
 The SCE credential check, for example, can take up to three months, and several bodies run their own examinations on fixed calendars.

 What This Means for Employers